The Voice Afrique Francophone: Coaches and hosts

 The show is hosted by Claudy Siar.
 The original coaching panel included Charlotte Dipanda, Lokua Kanza, A'salfo and Singuila.
 All four coaches initially returned for the second season, but when the last shows were postponed, A'salfo and Dipanda were replaced by Youssoupha and Josey respectively, to serve as coaches from the Quarterfinals until the end of the season.

 For the show's third cycle, Hiro Le Coq were confirmed as a new coach, while Charlotte Dipanda is also returning.
 On 26 July 2019, it was announced that Nayanka Bell will join the panel, along with Lokua Kanza who returns to the show for his third season as coach.
+However, Youssoupha replaced Bell for the live shows, as the latter was unable to return due to the Covid-19 pandemic.